 TOEFL: Paper-based: Score of 4.5 (scale 1–6) in written test and a total score of 575.
 Internet-based: Score of 20 (scale 0–30) in written test and a total score of 90

-Students with a GMAT test result have priority.
-Tuition fee paying students and non paying students are admitted on the same grounds but in different selection groups.
+Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.

 The Student Portal provides logged-on students access to course and programme pages, study results, e-transcripts, information from the student unions, file area, webmail, and more.
 In order to log on, you must have applied for a student account.
 The course and programme pages in the Student Portal can be seen without being logged on here.
 The pages contain basic information plus those features that the department has chosen to make accessible.